fossasia/eventyay-tickets/README.rst

 If you want to contribute to pretalx, please choose an issue and comment on it if anything is unclear.
 If you find bugs you want to fix yourself, please also open an issue for documentation purposes.

-Check our `developer documentation`_ on how to set up pretalx.
+Check our `developer documentation`_ on how to set up pretalx and get started on development.
+Please bear in mind that our Code of Conduct applies to the complete contribution process.

 License
 -------
-We publish `pretalx` under the terms of the Apache 2 License.
-See the LICENSE file for further information.
+We publish `pretalx` under the terms of the Apache License.
+See the LICENSE file for further information and the complete license text.
+The licenses of all dependencies are documented in the `DEPENDENCIES.rst`_ file.

-The primary maintainer of this project is rixx_.
+The primary maintainer of this project is Tobias Kunze <r@rixx.de>.
 See the CONTRIBUTORS file for a list of all the awesome folks who contributed to this project.